wix-incubator/erb/README.md

 # contributing

-Please issue pull request and follow [style guide](STYLE.md) and common sense.
+Please issue pull request and follow [style guide](STYLE.md) and use common sense.